uqlibrary/technology-training/QGIS/raster/QGIS_raster.md

 To see the 3D effect, you will have to use your <kbd>Ctrl</kbd> on your keyboard to change the angle of view.

 > A useful plugin for 3D maps is qgis2threeJS, which might be handy to add a 3D map to a website.

+## Exporting

+Use the Layout Manager to create a new layout, and insert both a 2D map and a 3D map.

+When inserting the 3D map, it will tell you that the "scene is not set".
+You will have to import the 3D scene settings from your view: Item Properties > Scene Settings > Copy Scene Settings from a 3D View...

 ## Saving your project